Chevindu/tegola-docs/docs_sample/creating-accounts/professional.md

 # Professional Profiles

-Follow these steps to create a professional account (Click here<=leads to 5 main categories explained doc> if you are in doubt on what type of account to create).
-If you are in a hurry,we kindly ask you to come back with some time, since this process is quite serious and we expect your full commitment in completing the account.
+Follow these steps to create a professional account ([Click here](/creating-accounts/account-types) if you are in doubt on what type of account to create).
+If you are in a hurry, we kindly ask you to come back with some time, since this process is quite serious and we expect your full attention in completing the account.

-If you are good to go, then let’s proceed :)
+If you are good to go, let’s proceed. :slightly_smiling_face:

 ## Step 1 - Find path

 Follow the path below from the homepage or simply click here<=links to professional route> to get started.

-Sign up > Create a service Provider Account > Professional.
+Sign up → Create a service Provider Account → Professional

 ## Step 2 - Category selection

 From five main categories mentioned here, select the category/categories that you have experience and qualifications to work as a professional.
 You can select upto 3 categories.

-Click here<=Leeds to professional part of 5 main categories explained doc> for more information on these categories
+[Click here](/creating-accounts/account-types#professional) for more information on these categories.

 Click “Next” to continue.